Ceroxylon ceriferum (Andean Wax Palm): A comprehensive Growing Guide for Enthusiasts & Collectors.

 - Planting Depth: Place seeds horizontally at a depth equal to the seed's diameter.

-- Container: Use deep containers (at least 15 cm/6 inches) with drainage holes.
+- Container: Use deep containers (at least 15 cm/6 inches).

-- Temperature Control: Maintain consistent temperatures between 25-28°C (77-82°F) during the day and not below 18°C (64°F) at night.
+- Temperature Control: 25-28°C (77-82°F) day, not below 18°C (64°F) night.

 Germination Difficulty